research-iobserve/cocome-selenium-workloads/README.md

 <a href="https://travis-ci.org/research-iobserve/selenium-workloads"><img src="https://travis-ci.org/research-iobserve/selenium-workloads.svg?branch=master" alt="Build Status"></a>

 # Selenium-experiment-workloads
-This project ist meant to create different workloads for the experiment with cocome utilizing Selenium
+This project ist meant to create different workloads for the Websites utilizing Selenium.
+Currently,  this tool is targeted for CoCoME and the JPetStore.

+**This project is work in progress.
+Please report feature request, bugs etc. as issues in GitHub or to mad@informatik.uni-kiel.de**

 # Execution of Workloads
 The workloads are meant to be executed within scripts.